REPORT ANIMAL ABUSE & CRUELTY IN WAUKESHA COUNTY

 - Stray animals running at large

 - Wildlife or domestic animal nuisance issues

 Local municipalities are responsible for providing animal control services and taking care of the issues listed above.
 Many Waukesha County municipalities contract with HAWS for animal control, while others request that you call your local police.
-Please click here to go the Waukesha Sheriff's Stray Animal Contacts By Municipality page to see who to call for your animal-related problem.
+Please click here for a listing of local municipalities and pet-related information.

 ©2012 Humane Animal Welfare Society (HAWS) | 701 Northview Road | Waukesha, WI | 53188 | 262-542-8851